rm511130/purpura/README.md

 - Check under the `output` directory created under your default `Downloads` folder
 - You should see a 3D Model of a Puzzle `PZ2.stl` and six Puzzle Pieces in STL format

+---
-# Step-by-Step Tutorial
+# Windows PC Step-by-Step Tutorial

-This tutorial will show you how to use this tool to convert a USD file into STL format
+- This tutorial will show you how to use this tool to convert a USD file into STL format.
+- It is specific for a Windows PC.

 ### 1. Make sure you have Blender 3.3 or later installed on your machine.

-You can find Blender for PCs, MacOs and Linux machines at: https://www.blender.org/download/
+You can find Blender for PCs, MacOS and Linux machines at: https://www.blender.org/download/

 ### 2. Download examples of USD files